Ginger Snaps Baking Affairs

 • Flour: Unless otherwise stated, I always use all-purpose flour in my recipes.

-• Leavening Agents: Both baking soda and baking powder are used so that the muffins will stand tall and have that “muffin top”.
+• Leavening Agent: Both baking soda and baking powder are used so that the muffins will stand tall and have that “muffin top”.

-• Cinnamon: Adds an extra "pop" of flavor.
+• Ground Cinnamon: Adds an extra "pop" of flavor.

-• Bananas: Two medium-sized banans are what you need.
+• Bananas: Two medium-sized bananas are what you need.
+The more overripe, the better.

 • Oats: These are sprinkled on top of the muffins before baking.
 If you don't have any or don't want to use them, you can leave them off.